modeset/-deprecated-utensils/WIP.md

-# TODO
+# Todo

 ## WIP
+- test stopPropagation
+- add auto activate to ToggleGroup
+- ToggleGroup handle selected for children?
+- rework tab/pill
+- remove Togglable/TogglableGroup
+- button group
+- document Triggerable
+- document Toggle
+- document ToggleGroup
+- document all reworked utensils
+- lazy load lookups to speed up initialization
-- collapsible *
+- collapse *
 - accordions.sass *
-- add correct focus states around components
+- focus and selected states around all utensils
 - modals.sass *
 - notifications.sass *
 - progress-bars.sass *
 - navbars.sass *
 - carousels.sass *
 - document mixins
+- finish all utensil Todo lists
 - view layout templates
+- ARIA roles for templates/fixtures
+- media queries
+- universal style sheet
 - upgrades
-- finish drop
+- listing of needed utensils
 - fishnet

 ## Reminders, Tasks and Future Considerations
-- Lists should be able to pass a single element
+- Style lists should be able to pass a single element
 - Look at making the sass files use abstract elements (placeholders)
-- Align all focus states
-- Should there be a selected state for all the coloring?
+- Really test out the order of sass files and where there are issues
+- Should it be visually.shown/visually.hide? (how is this working on focus states?)
+- Check for disabled states on components and disable interactions if true

+## Repository
+- Standardize file naming structure
 - Rename components subdirectory to utensils?
-- Convert media queries
 - Move the debug tools outside of this project
 - Turn into engine with generators
-- Really test out the order of sass files and where there are issues
-- Look at all Todo items within each component
 - Better tools for documentation (generation, behavior, and styles)
-- Check for disabled states on components and disable interactions if true
-- Should it be visually.shown/visually.hide? (how is this working on focus states?)
-- standardize file naming structure
+- Add a script for curling vendor libraries (non-gems)

-## Togglables
+## Triggerables
-- Make Togglable lighter weight
+- Make Toggle lighter weight
-- Is this overly complex for what we need it to be?
-- Do tip and popover, drop extend Togglable instead of using composition?
-- There should be some sort of Togglable class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
 - Create wrappers around tab, pill, accordions etc. to minimize the required data-attributes

-## Vendor stuff
-- Add a script for curling jQuery, underscore, respond.js and modernizr
+- There should be some sort of Toggle class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?